Books That Changed My Mind and Life

 In our fast paced, competitive environment filled with information overload, demands for our attention and need for constant change, stress has become the major ager and is thought to be at the root cause of many acute and chronic illnesses.
 Stress is not a temperament, it is a learned behavior and many a scientist defined how it affects us.
 Stress can raise blood pressure and pulse, elevate cortisol a hormone that can dampen our immune system, make us store fat, lose our memory, break down muscle and bone and cause fluctuations in blood sugar.
 Finding ways to break the cycle, prevent or undo the damage stress causes is critical for our ability to survive and thrive.

-Herbert Benson, MD, a Harvard trained physician and author of “The Relaxation Response” showed that meditation has some very significant physiologic effects and scientifically proved that you can reverse the damaging effects of the stress response.
+A Harvard trained physician and author of “The Relaxation Response” showed that meditation has some very significant physiologic effects and scientifically proved that you can reverse the damaging effects of the stress response.
 It may be accepted and understood now but this was a radical shift in thinking.
 When I first introduced meditation in the workplace, it was never done before and was looked upon with skepticism, however having a reputable scientist validate the positive benefits made it easier to implement.

 I still recommend an old book by Jon Kabat Zinn, MD called “Full Catastrophe Living.”
 The teachings in this book are very practical and most people can relate to the stressors of everyday living.
 Dealing with pain, illness, stress, anxiety and loss can be eased with the practical techniques as well as shifting the way you think and respond to these maladies.
 While there are many great books and tapes on this topic, these were the books that made meditation an acceptable and valued tool to manage stress and illness and are still timeless.